-I am a lover of nature and the outdoors and in my free time I enjoy running, hiking and surfing the NH seacoast.
+I am a lover of nature and the outdoors and in my free time I enjoy running, hiking and surfing the NH and Maine seacoast when there is a wave swell.
 I also regularly practice Vinyassa yoga.
-I reside in the seacoast area with my wife and two cats.

 To listen to a Portsmouth, NH based radio blog interview in which I describe treatment using EMDR and hypnosis click here: